mira-bau/layer-routing/README.md

-# How Structural Information Shapes Layer-wise Attention Routing in Transformers
+# How Attention-Level Access to Structural Information Shapes Layer-wise Attention Routing in Transformers

 A PyTorch reference implementation for comparing standard Transformer attention with Structure-Aware Attention Bias (SAAB), with reproducible